5th Battalion, 14th Marines: World War II

 5th Battalion, 14th Marines was created on 1 March 1944, when the 4th Marine Division returned to Camp Maui, Territory of Hawaii, following its first action at the Battle of Kwajalein.
-The new unit was made up of a headquarters battery plus three firing batteries armed with four M2A1 105mm howitzers each.
+The new unit was made up of a headquarters battery plus three firing batteries armed with four M2A1 105 mm howitzers each.
 This was a short lived activation because the battalion was redesignated the 4th 105mm Howitzer Battalion, V Amphibious Corps (VAC) on 16 April, just six weeks later.
 This was purely an administrative move since the battalion was attached to the 14th Marine Regiment for upcoming Operation Forager, the invasion of the Marianas.
 Throughout Operation Forager, the battalion continued to be referred to as "5/14" in after action reports, and at least one official history uses that terminology as well.

 The battalion landed on Saipan on 15 June 1944, and was almost wiped out by Japanese fire early the next morning.
 10 of 12 of the battalion's howitzers were knocked out of action.
 Due to extraordinary efforts by service and ordnance personnel, all guns were back in action that afternoon.
 Although designated a general support element, 5/14 was often used for direct support during the drive north and often fired in support of the 2nd Marine Division and the Army's 27th Infantry Division as well.

 Once Saipan was secured, the battalion joined four other Marine 105mm battalions in Groupment A, XXIV Corps Artillery, a temporary task organization created to bombard nearby Tinian.
 The 105s could range the northern half of Tinian so were used for preliminary fires and then supported the landing by the 4th Marine Division.
 Once the White Beaches had been taken, the Marine 105s loaded into landing ships then sailed for Tinian Town located about halfway down the island.
 The 4th 105mm Howitzer Battalion came ashore on 27 July to support the 2nd and 4th Marine Division's final attacks.

 Upon returning to Maui, the battalion was rearmed and renamed the 4th 155mm Howitzer Battalion, VAC and fought using that designation at the Battle of Iwo Jima then returned to Maui to prepare for the invasion of Japan.
 The abrupt end of the war in the Pacific resulted in the deactivation of the 4th 155mm Howitzer Battalion in November 1945.

-Modern Era
+Security duties

-Marines detached from 5/14 (Pico Rivera CA) served at the Seal Beach Naval Weapons Station during The Vietnam War.
-Marines assigned to Seal Beach primarily served as a Security Detachment for The Naval Weapons Depot while being held in ready reserve for battle duty.
+Marines detached from 5/14 (Pico Rivera CA) served at the Naval Weapons Station Seal Beach during The Vietnam War.
+Marines assigned to Seal Beach primarily served as a Security Detachment for the Naval Weapons Depot while being held in ready reserve for battle duty.
 Ceremonial duties included Color Guards and Honors Rifle Teams for parades and military funerals.
 The latter continues until this day.